4 steps to buying a property in Mallorca

 Get your NIE

-Commonly referred to as your ‘nee-yee’, the NIE is your all-purpose identification and tax number, which you must already have by the time you sign the deeds of purchase.
-In fact you’ll need a NIE for almost any major transaction, also if you’re planning on spending more than 90 days a year in Spain.
-There are several ways to apply for your it: in Spain in person, via a Spanish consulate abroad, or through a representative in Spain.
+There are several ways to apply for it: in Spain in person, via a Spanish consulate abroad, or through a representative in Spain.
 Even getting an appointment can take some time, though, and often for slots weeks or even months away, so be sure to leave yourself plenty of time.
 Using an agent can certainly speed things up and take the stress out of the process, but they can charge between one and two hundred euros.

-If you’d rather do it yourself, once you have an appointment you’ll need to complete two forms – the EX-15 application form and the 790-012 form to pay the processing fee at a bank beforehand.
-When you attend your appointment, take these together with your passport or national ID card, with photocopies of everything.
+If you’d rather do it yourself, once you have an appointment, you’ll need to complete two forms – the EX-15 application form and the 790-012 form to pay the processing fee at a bank beforehand.
+When you attend your appointment, take these together with your passport or national ID card with photocopies of everything.
 If everything has been done correctly, you’ll receive a certificate with your NIE.

 Open a bank account